Increase Mather: Politics

-Early influence and involvement in the Salem witch trials
+Salem witch trials

-In 1681, the same year he became president of Harvard (and when his son Cotton Mather was only eighteen years old), Increase Mather began work on a manuscript that was to be a collection of "illustrious providences" and he solicited contributions from the other Puritan ministers.
+In 1681, the same year he was elected president of Harvard (but never assumed office until 1685) and when his son Cotton Mather was only 18-years-old, Increase began work on a manuscript that was to be a collection of "illustrious providences" and he solicited contributions from the other Puritan ministers.
 This work demonstrated a belated interest in witchcraft relative to the European continent, where witch trials had gone into a steep decline after reaching "peak intensity during the century 1570–1670" but this reflected a similar belated interest among a certain milieu in London around the same time.
-Increase Mather's book "Remarkable Providences" was published in 1684 and forwards a doctrinal belief in the real power of witchcraft.
+Increase's book Remarkable Providences was published in 1684 and forwards a doctrinal belief in the real power of witchcraft.
 One of the more curious aspects of the book is that while it cites numerous Reformation theologians (Luther, Beza, Melancthon) and many well-known writers on witchcraft including Dominican inquisitor Heinrich Kramer (author of the notorious witch-hunting manual Malleus Maleficarum), it does not cite John Calvin.

 In November 1692, he published Cases of Conscience Concerning Evil Spirits which defended the judges and trials, but also expressed words of caution, perhaps due to public pressure.
 In the postscript, included with the initial first edition of the book, he mentions his own attendance at the trial of George Burroughs and his agreement with the capital judgment against him.
-George Burroughs had been a fellow minister who seems to have substituted at the pulpit for Increase Mather on at least one occasion.
+Burroughs had been a fellow minister who seems to have substituted at the pulpit for Mather on at least one occasion.
 Like his work from 1684, this 1692 work also cites Malleus Maleficarum.

-Notwithstanding this, his reputation was not improved afterwards or for posterity due to his association with the trials as well as his subsequent refusal, for whatever reasons, to denounce them.
+His reputation was not improved afterwards or for posterity, due to his association with the trials and his subsequent refusal to denounce them.
 He was also briefly mentioned in a thorough treatment of his son Cotton by Robert Calef in his comprehensive book of the Salem Trials and their aftermath, More Wonders of the Invisible World (referred to as More Wonders of the Spiritual World by the Encyclopædia Britannica Eleventh Edition).
 Increase Mather was said to have burned Calef's book in Harvard Yard.

-Later life and death

 In 1715, following the death of his wife Maria the previous year, he married Ann Cotton, widow of his nephew John.

 Mather owned a slave named Spaniard.

+Illness and death

 On September 27, 1722, he fainted and was thereafter bedridden.
-In August 1723 he suffered bladder failure and died three weeks later on August 23, 1723, in Boston, aged 84.
+In August 1723, he suffered bladder failure and died three weeks later on August 23, 1723, in Boston, aged 84.
 He was buried in Copp's Hill Burying Ground.

 Before his death, he took lodging at the retreat of Mineral Spring Pond to recover from his illness and drink from the famous healing waters of the springs from Spring Pond.